Gluten-Free Diet Review

 Menu and Meal Planning

-Many of the suggestions you will find online for what to eat when you are gluten free are simply gluten-free versions of unhealthy foods, like cookies, cereals and other desserts.
+Many of the suggestions you will find online for what to eat when you are on a gluten free diet plan for beginners are simply gluten-free versions of unhealthy foods, like cookies, cereals and other desserts.
 One of your goals going gluten free should be to come up with new and creative ways to eat healthy meals that don’t include foods with wheat, rye or barley in them.
 The sample menu below features recipe and food suggestions, as well as snacks, that are healthy and exciting.

 - Gluten-free pancakes (made with eggs, banana and Greek yogurt)